nishant050/render-dashboard-app/readme.md

 │   └── (newspaper-logos.png)
 ├── apps/
 │   ├── filehub/
-│   │   ├── index.html
-│   │   ├── style.css
-│   │   └── client.js
+│   │   ├── index.html, style.css, client.js
 │   └── epaper/
-│       ├── index.html
+│       ├── index.html, style.css, client.js
+│   └── ytdownloader/
-│       ├── style.css
+│       ├── index.html, style.css
-│       └── client.js
 ├── node_modules/
 └── uploads/

+3.3.
 Key File Descriptions
 File Path

 Description

 server.js

-The heart of the back-end.
-This Node.js/Express file starts the web server, serves all static files (/, /apps, /assets, /uploads), and defines all API endpoints for both the File Explorer and the e-Paper scraper.
+The core back-end.
+This Node.js/Express file runs the web server, serves all static files, and defines all API endpoints for the File Explorer and the e-Paper scraper.

 package.json

 Node.js project manifest.
-It lists project metadata and dependencies (express, multer, axios, cheerio).
-Render uses this file to know what to install with npm install.
+Lists dependencies (express, multer, axios, cheerio).

+index.html (root)

+The main dashboard homepage.

-assets/ (directory)
+assets/

-Contains local static assets, such as the newspaper logos, for reliable and fast loading.
+Contains static assets like newspaper logos.

 apps/filehub/client.js

 Front-end logic for the File Explorer.
-This extensive file manages the application's state, handles all user interactions (drag-drop, clicks, context menus), makes API calls, and dynamically renders the UI.
+Manages state, handles all user interactions (drag-drop, clicks), makes API calls, and renders the UI.

 apps/epaper/client.js

 Front-end logic for the e-Paper app.
-This file fetches data from the /api/newspapers endpoint and renders the results into the grid.
+Fetches data from the /api/newspapers endpoint.

+apps/ytdownloader/index.html

+A simple page that embeds the Python Streamlit application via an <iframe>.

-uploads/ (directory)
+uploads/

-File storage location.
-The server saves all uploaded files and created folders here.
-This directory is intentionally not tracked by Git.
+Temporary file storage for the File Explorer.
+Subject to Render's ephemeral filesystem.

-4. API Endpoints
+3.4.
+API Endpoints (Node.js Service)
-The server.js exposes the following API endpoints, all prefixed with /api.

 Method

 Endpoint

-Body / Query

 Description

 GET

-/files

-?path=<folder>
+/api/files

-File Explorer: Lists all files and folders within the specified path.
+File Explorer: Lists contents of a directory.

 POST

-/upload

-FormData
+/api/upload

-File Explorer: Uploads a single file to the specified path.
+File Explorer: Uploads a file.

 POST

-/folders

-{name, path}
+/api/folders

 File Explorer: Creates a new folder.

 POST

-/text-file

-{filename, content, path}
+/api/text-file

 File Explorer: Creates a new .txt file.

 PUT

-/rename

-{oldName, newName, path}
+/api/rename

 File Explorer: Renames a file or folder.

 PUT

-/move

-{sourcePath, targetPath}
+/api/move

 File Explorer: Moves a file or folder.

 DELETE

-/delete

-{name, path}
+/api/delete

-File Explorer: Deletes a specific file or folder.
+File Explorer: Deletes a specific item.

 DELETE

-/clear-all

-(none)
+/api/clear-all

-File Explorer: Deletes all contents of the root uploads directory.
+File Explorer: Deletes all contents.

 GET

-/newspapers

-(none)
+/api/newspapers

-e-Paper: Scrapes or retrieves from cache the list of newspapers and their links.
+e-Paper: Scrapes or retrieves newspaper links from cache.

-5. Deployment on Render
-The project is deployed as a single Web Service on Render.

-Repository: Render is connected directly to the project's GitHub repository.
+3.5.
+Deployment (Render)
+Type: Web Service

+Runtime: Node

 Build Command: npm install

 Start Command: node server.js

-Important Consideration: Ephemeral Filesystem
-Render's free tier uses an ephemeral filesystem.
-This means that any files written to the disk (like those in the /uploads folder) are temporary.
-They will be permanently deleted whenever the service restarts or spins down due to inactivity (15 minutes).
-This makes the current File Explorer app suitable for temporary file sharing and testing but not for permanent storage.
+4. Application 2: The Python YouTube Downloader
+A standalone, powerful service for processing YouTube videos.

+4.1.
+Features
+Streamlit UI: A user-friendly, interactive web interface for pasting a URL, selecting qualities, and downloading the final video.
+Includes a live terminal log.

+FastAPI Backend: A robust API that handles fetching video info and processing downloads.

+High-Quality Downloads: Merges separate video and audio streams using FFmpeg to provide the highest possible quality.

+4.2.
+File Structure
+youtube_downloader/
+├── main.py
+├── requirements.txt
+├── packages.txt
+└── temp_downloads/

+4.3.
+Key File Descriptions
+File Path

+Description

+main.py

+The entire application.
+This single file contains both the FastAPI application (for the API) and the Streamlit application (for the UI).
+It uses advanced techniques to serve both from the same process.

+requirements.txt

+Python dependencies.
+Lists all required Python libraries (streamlit, fastapi, pytubefix, etc.) for pip.

+packages.txt

+System dependencies.
+Tells Render's environment to install ffmpeg using the system package manager.

+temp_downloads/

+Temporary file storage for downloaded and merged videos.
+Subject to Render's ephemeral filesystem.

+4.4.
+API Endpoints (Python Service)
+Method

+Endpoint

+Description

+GET

+/api/info

+Fetches video metadata, thumbnail, and available video/audio streams with their itags.

+GET

+/api/download

+Takes a URL, video itag, and audio itag.
+Downloads both, merges them, and returns the final video file.

+4.5.
+Deployment (Render)
+Type: Web Service

+Runtime: Python 3

+Build Command: pip install -r requirements.txt

+Start Command: uvicorn main:app --host 0.0.0.0 --port $PORT

-6. Future Development
+5. Future Development
-To add a new application (e.g., "ToDo List"):
+To Add a New App to the Node.js Dashboard:

-Create a new folder inside /apps (e.g., /apps/todolist/).
+Create a new folder inside /apps (e.g., /apps/todo-list/).

-Build the new app's front-end (HTML, CSS, JS) inside its new folder.
+Build the app's front-end (HTML, CSS, JS) inside its new folder.

-Add new API endpoints to the main server.js file to handle the back-end logic for the new app.
+If it requires a backend, add new API endpoints to the main server.js file.

-Add a new "app card" to the main index.html dashboard, linking to the new app's HTML file.
+Add a new "app card" to the root index.html dashboard, linking to the new app.

-For any app requiring persistent data (like a ToDo list), a database (e.g., Render's free Postgres) will need to be added.
+For any app requiring persistent data, a database (e.g., Render's free Postgres) will need to be added to the Node.js service.